ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

  5. Let $\phi_{R}$ be the longitude of $R$.
  6. A light path from $P$ crosses the $C_{[N,S]}$ circle at a point $Q$ from which it continues toward $R$.
  7. Let $\phi_{Q}$ be the longitude of $Q$ satisfying  $0 = \phi_{P} \leq \phi_{Q} \leq \phi_{R}$.
- 8. whose longitude and from $The shortest-length path between two points $P$ and $Q$ is contained in the unique geodesic (great circle) defined by the two points;
+ 8. The shortest-length path $PQ$ between two points $P$ and $Q$ is contained in the unique geodesic (great circle) defined by the two points;
  9. meridian containing the two points;
  10. of a on the sphere is the shortest of the two

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5OTEwODk2OCw0MTE2Mzg4MjhdfQ==
+eyJoaXN0b3J5IjpbMTg3MTU5MjYzMyw0MTE2Mzg4MjhdfQ==
 -->